Real estate salesperson licensee candidates in California are required to take a minimum of 135 hours of license

 - If your course or any portion thereof was paid for by a third party, then the third party will need to make the refund request and will receive any qualifying refund.

 There are no prerequisites required.
-However, you are advised to contact the California Bureau of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
+However, you are advised to contact the California Department of Real Estate to determine whether you will be eligible to sit for the California Real Estate Salesperson examination.
 There are age and other requirements that must be met.